Rise-Vision/rise-data-counter/README.md

 - **refresh**: (number / optional): The rate at which the component should provide a new timestamp value.
 Unit is seconds and it defaults to `1`.
 - **non-completion**: ( empty /optional ): If present, it indicates the `completion` attribute should not be surfaced as editable to the user in Template Editor.
 This allows a `completion` value to be set on the instance of the component and it will persist.
 - **non-editable**: ( empty / optional ): If present, it indicates this component is not available for customization in the Template Editor.

-This component does not support PUD; it will need to be handled by Designers on a per Template basis.

 ### Events